Today, you are going to learn everything you need to know about the principle of progressive overload.

 Pros:

-- Improves efficiency, as fewer reps would be needed to achieve the same level of fatigue
+• It improves efficiency, as you need fewer reps to achieve the same level of fatigue

 Cons:

-- This technique can only be used on a handful of exercises
+• This technique is only useful in a handful of exercises

 #9 Increasing Frequency

-Another great way of gradually increasing the demands of your workout is to increase the number of times you train each muscle group.
+Another great way of gradually increasing your workout demands is to increase the number of times you train each muscle group.

-This strategy works best if you are only training a specific muscle group once or twice per week.
+This strategy works best if you only train a specific muscle group once or twice weekly.

-In general, training each muscle group two times per week is better than once per week.
-It is unclear if three is better than two, but either way, this will represent a progressive overload.
+Training each muscle group twice per week is generally better than once per week, and it is unclear if three is better than two.
+Still, either way, the increasing training frequency will represent a progressive overload.

-Obviously, you need to be careful with this method.
-You must ensure that you are adequately recovering between exercise sessions and avoid training the exact same movement patterns two days in a row.
+You need to be careful with this method.
+You must ensure that you adequately recover between exercise sessions and avoid training the same movement patterns two days in a row.

 Here are the pros and cons of this method.